QR code: Error correction

 Due to error correction, it is possible to create artistic QR codes with embellishments to make them more readable or attractive to the human eye, and to incorporate colors, logos, and other features into the QR code block; the embellishments are treated as errors, but the codes still scan correctly.

 It is also possible to design artistic QR codes without reducing the error correction capacity by manipulating the underlying mathematical constructs.
 Image processing algorithms are also used to reduce errors in QR-code.

 Encoding

+Format information and masking

 The format information records two things: the error correction level and the mask pattern used for the symbol.
 Masking is used to break up patterns in the data area that might confuse a scanner, such as large blank areas or misleading features that look like the locator marks.
 The mask patterns are defined on a grid that is repeated as necessary to cover the whole symbol.
 Modules corresponding to the dark areas of the mask are inverted.
-The format information is protected from errors with a BCH code, and two complete copies are included in each QR symbol.
+The 5-bit format information is protected from errors with a BCH code, and two complete copies are included in each QR symbol.
+A (15,5) triple error-correcting BCH code over GF(2^{4}) is used, having the generator polynomial $g(x)=x^{10}+x^8+x^5+x^4+x^2+x+1$.
+It can correct at most 3 bit-errors out of the 5 data bits.
+There are a total of 15 bits in this BCH code (10 bits are added for error correction).
+This 15-bit code is itself X-ORed with a fixed 15-bit mask pattern (101010000010010) to prevent an all-zero string.

+Error correction bytes

+To obtain the error correction (EC) bytes for a message "www.wikipedia.org", the following procedure may be carried out:

+The message is 17 bytes long, hence it can be encoded using a (26,19,2) Reed-Solomon code to fit in a Ver1 (21×21) symbol, which has a maximum capacity of 19 bytes (for L level error correction).

+The generator polynomial specified for the (26,19,2) code, is: